Skip to contents

 var_interest

-A string.
-The name of the main variable of interest.
+A vector string.
+The name of the variables of interest.

 partial_iv